-After library preparation, the post-mix and pre-mix protein libraries were sequenced on Quantum-Si's Platinum instrument with the commercially available Quantum-Si protein sequencing kits (PN 860-00002-00) using the previously described workflow for real-time dynamic protein sequencing.6 Briefly, a 7 nM solution of the respective protein library was injected into a flow cell and the conjugated peptides with exposed N-termini were immobilized onto the semiconductor chip surface.
+After library preparation, the post-mix and pre-mix protein libraries were sequenced on Quantum-Si's Platinum instrument with the commercially available Quantum-Si Protein Sequencing kit (PN 860-00002-00) using the previously described workflow for real-time dynamic protein sequencing.6 Briefly, a 7 nM solution of the respective protein library was injected into one flow cell of the semiconductor chip, resulting in the conjugated peptides with exposed N-termini immobilized onto the chip surface.
 After washing of each flow cell to remove unbound peptides, fluorescently labeled N-terminal amino acid (NAA) recognizers and aminopeptidases were added to the flow cell.
-The NAA recognizers bind to the NAAs of the immobilized peptides and the fluorescence signal from these binding events is recorded by the chip.
+The NAA recognizers bind to the NAAs of the immobilized peptides and the fluorescence signal from these binding events is recorded.
 The aminopeptidases sequentially cleave amino acids from the N-terminus, exposing the next NAA for recognition, and the process repeats until the whole peptide is sequenced.
 Data is automatically and securely uploaded to the Cloud software environment for peptide identification and mapping to the correct protein.